Apesokari

 Apesokari (Greek: Απεσωκάρι) is the archaeological site of an ancient Minoan cemetery.
-It is also a modern village with a population of 103 (2011) and is built at 155 m above sea level.
+It is also a modern village with a population of 76 (2021) and is built at 155 m above sea level.
 It is in the municipality of Gortyna in the south of Heraklion regional unit, Greece.

 Population

 Archaeology

-Apesokari was first excavated during World War II.
-In this first Excavation, a small tholos tomb, a cult room and an outdoor altar were excavated.

-The smallest Tholos tomb is at the southwest region of Apesokri village at the foot of the central Asterousia mountains.

-Tholos Tomb A was found partially looted by Tomb robbers but a few stone vessels and clay pots were restored and collected.

-Excavated by an Austrian archaeologist, sent on a mission to protect cultural monuments, for the "Art Protection Unit" of Wehrmacht in the summer of 1942.
-The tombs connected the Apesokari people with their ancestors and allowed them to keep connection with the dead.
-Smashed vessels and remnants of cups reflect the tribes value of unity and community.
-The rituals at Apesokari's tombs reveal toasting and banquets at burial, a popular Mycenean tradition.
+Two Early Minoan tholos tombs are located near the modern village.
+These tombs connected the Apesokari people with their ancestors and allowed them to keep connection with the dead.
+Smashed vessels and remnants of cups reflect the Minoans' value of unity and community.
+The rituals at Apesokari's tombs reveal toasting and banquets at burial, a popular Bronze Age tradition.

-Minoan Tombs
+The structure of their tombs indicated that the culture was relatively egalitarian during the Early Minoan period.
+The circular setting of the Tholos tombs placed the dead in non-hierarchical patterns.
+Most burial tombs built around the same time frame were rectangular.
+The tribes would often replace old bones and rebury them outside of the Tholos tomb in order to lay the freshly dead to rest.

-The tomb is notable for the fact that burials did not only take place inside the tholos tomb, but also took place in some of the outer rooms which join the tholos tomb as well.
-It also had a cult room, most likely a pillar crypt, since it had a wooden pillar on a stone base.
+Tholos Tomb B is notable for the fact that burials did not only take place inside the tholos tomb, but also took place in some of the outer rooms which join the tholos tomb as well.
+It also had a cult room with a wooden pillar on a stone base.
 A small bench altar was built in a niche to the right of the entrance.
 A cult image, formed from natural rock, was found on this altar.
 There was also a large altar outside, surrounded by a paved area.

-The Minoan tribes that occupied Crete built and used the Tholos Tombs.
-The structure of their tombs indicated that the culture was decentralized with no powerful landlords or authority during 2600B.C – 2000B.C.
-The circular setting of the Tholos tombs placed the dead in non-hierarchical patterns.
-Most burial tombs built around the same time frame were rectangular.
-The tribes would often replace old bones and rebury them outside of the Tholos tomb in order to lay the freshly dead to rest.

-Ruins of Palaces built after the Tholos Tombs indicate an authoritative figure was introduced to the tribe.
-Palace structures were placed as the center of the main community, implying that the village had some form of bureaucracy.
-The palaces in Crete were massively destroyed by an unknown source around 1700 B.C.
-Speculators believe the palaces were destroyed by either a powerful earthquake or a massive eruption of the Thera Volcano.
-Some archaeologists believe that outside invaders could have destroyed the palaces.
-The palaces were rebuilt into more extravagant structures along with above ground tombs during the height Minoan Crete Civilization.
+Apesokari was first excavated in 1942 by the Wehrmacht "Art Protection Unit" during the German occupation.
+In this first excavation, a small tholos tomb, a cult room and an outdoor altar were excavated.
+Tholos Tomb A was found partially looted but a few stone vessels and clay pots were restored and collected.